G. Lawrence Atkins – Executive Director

 Jennifer received a Bachelor of Science degree in economics from Duke University, and holds a master’s degree in public policy from Georgia State University.

-Claire Jensen is a Policy Analyst, contributing her skills and experience to LTQA research, working groups, and events.
-She also takes a lead with member engagement and communication.
+Jared Hite is a Policy Analyst, contributing his skills and experience to LTQA research, working groups, and events.
+He also takes a lead with member engagement and communication.

 Anne Tumlinson – Consultant